 Members are entering their second year of publishing a monthly newsletter with limited staff assistance.
 Each month a member volunteers to write the featured article on a recovery topic of their choice, often offering coping strategies.
-The newsletter also highlights activities the members engaged in from the previous month such as celebrating member birthdays, recovery activities, and community engagement.
-In April 1 member was highlighted for her participation in the PAPRS Conference R.E.S.P.E.C.T. poster contest with the article also being shared on the DCI Facebook page.
-The RISE newsletter continues to be distributed to all members and throughout the agency.
+The newsletter also highlights activities the members engaged in from the previous month, such as celebrating member birthdays, recovery activities, and community engagement.
+The newsletter has since grown into a committee effort.
+Newsletter tasks are broken down to multiple members which allows support from others and further expansion of independence skills.
+This newsletter continues to be shared with other agency services and the community.

-Program members have increased the level of community support they utilize such as local food pantries, paper goods donation through a local church, natural supports, and those who are eligible, the Veteran Food Share program.
-Staff collaborate with members in locating community resources per their interests or needs including AA meetings, community events, and the newly established soup kitchen that operates one Saturday per month.
+Program members have increased the level of community support they utilize, such as local food pantries, paper goods donation through a local church, natural supports, and for those who are eligible, the Veteran Food Share program.
+Staff collaborate with members in locating community resources per their interests or needs including AA meetings, community events, and the newly established local soup kitchen that operates one Saturday per month.
+Program members have also been using a community library to get some seeds for their community garden.
+They plan on drying and returning what they can in order to help keep the cycle going.

-Future Projections/Action
+Future Projections/Actions